thoughtspot/thoughtspot.github.io/_appliance/consumption-pricing.md

 {% include note.html content="Usage information is collected only for the purposes of measuring credit consumption.
 Your usage information is secured and isolated inside our cloud environment." %}

 ## Monitor your consumption
+ThoughtSpot maintains user activity data in a relational database to make it available for reporting in the ThoughtSpot product.
+ThoughtSpot instances that are hosted in your on-premises/cloud provider environment must connect to this relational database through an Embrace connection in order to access information about consumption usage.
+This Embrace connection is created by ThoughtSpot support personnel as part of the setup for consumption pricing on ThoughtSpot Software instances (Software on-premises installations).
+The connection uses Transport Layer Security (TLS) on port 5439 as a secure channel to query the cluster-specific consumption data.

+{% include important.html content="When using consumption pricing with Embrace in ThoughtSpot Software, you must ensure your cluster can connect to `redshift-pricing.thoughtspot.cloud` on TCP port 5439.
+Access to this port is *required* for an on-prem cluster that uses consumption pricing." %}

 You can monitor your credit consumption with the Credit Usage Pinboard, a new default admin-only Pinboard with data from the new Credit Usage Worksheet.
 You can access this Pinboard by searching for it on the **Pinboards** page.

 ![Credit Usage Pinboard]({{ site.baseurl }}/images/consumption-usage-pinboard.png "Credit Usage Pinboard")